AlexisRodriguezCS/Task-Tracking/README.md

 ## About The Project

-The Trask Tracking App is a dynamic web application built on the MERN (MongoDB, Express.js, React, Node.js) stack.
+The Task Tracking App is a dynamic web application built on the MERN (MongoDB, Express.js, React, Node.js) stack, following the Model–View–Controller (MVC) architectural pattern.
 This comprehensive task management tool combines a user-friendly interface with powerful backend technologies to streamline task organization and productivity.
 Leveraging REST APIs, the app enables users to seamlessly Create, Read, Update, and Delete (CRUD) tasks, providing complete control over their task lists.

 One of the project's core features is its integration of JSON Web Tokens (JWT) for robust user authentication.
 With JWT, users can securely access their tasks and data while enjoying a personalized experience.
 This app empowers users to categorize tasks based on their status, set due dates, and prioritize them, facilitating efficient task management.
 It is a versatile tool suitable for individuals and teams seeking to enhance their productivity and stay organized.
-Experience the convenience of modern web development with the MERN Full Stack Task Management App.

 ### Key Technologies Used